G-Code Programming

 Accessing Integer Arguments Passed to Custom T-Codes

-As mentioned previously, you must invoke custom T-codes with only one integer argument.
+You must use custom T-codes with only one integer argument.
 In order to access the integer argument, use the built-in argument() function with the special G-code letter T syntax.

 gcode T